ouotingwei/DescPP/README.md

 # Desc++
-This is a pytorch implementation of "Desc++: Efficient Context-Aware Feature Descriptor Enhancement for Robust Data Association in Visual SLAM"
+This is a PyTorch implementation of "Desc++: Efficient Context-Aware Feature Descriptor Enhancement for Robust Data Association in Visual SLAM"

 > ⚠️ This repository is currently provided for review and demonstration purposes only.
 At this stage, we release the inference and demo code of Desc++, while the training code is being finalized and will be released upon paper acceptance.

 ## Introduction
-Desc++ is a plug-and-play descriptor enhancer designed to boost matching performance and discriminative power.
-By seamlessly fusing raw descriptors with geometric priors, it generates high-quality representations within the original descriptor space to ensure robust data association .
+Desc++ is a plug-and-play descriptor enhancer that boosts matching performance and discriminative power.
+By seamlessly fusing raw descriptors with geometric priors, it generates high-quality representations within the original descriptor space, ensuring robust data association.

 - Overall pipeline of Desc++
     ![1](assets/1.png)